dorseytc/groc/README.md

 ### Supporting Files

 The files present in this project are:
+- groc.py - the core classes World, Groc
 - grocfile.dat - saves the grocs when the world isn't running
+- food.py - the food class
-- groc.py - the core classes World, Groc
+- run.py - main loop to invoke the world
+- settings.py - user-configurable settings
-- .world.dat - stores the number of iterations since the world began
+- world.dat - stores the number of iterations since the world began
+- world.py - the world class, plus any helper functions

 #### the Renderers
-- grr\_pyg.py
+- grr\_pygame.py
   - the groc renderer using pygame
   - direct write requires no pipe reader
 - grr\_pipe.py